Akustak®

 Phone: 020 3858 0833

-Akustak® is a British made, acoustic modular wall system; granted a UK patent in 2020.
-Specified on numerous high-profile music production and podcast studio builds; clients include Steven Bartlett and the Royal Central School of Speech & Drama.
+Akustak®, by Mute Group®, is a British made, acoustic modular wall system; granted a UK patent in 2020.
+Specified on numerous high-profile sound production and podcast studio builds; clients include the London School of Economics and the Royal Central School of Speech & Drama.

 Designed for materials optimisation and off-site construction, Akustak® minimises waste, during manufacture and installation, whilst its unique demountable form, facilitates recovery and reuse.

-Prefabricated and portable, Akustak® accelerates construction timescales, with configurations installed from 15 m2 / per hour.
+Prefabricated and portable, Akustak® accelerates construction timescales, with configurations installed from 15 sq/m, per hour, per fitter.

-Modules are manufactured to a standardised size (670 mm x 1200 mm); formed, entirely, of parts dimensionally coordinated with universal sheet/slab sizes.
-As such, Akustak® lends itself perfectly to mass production; supported by two UK-based production lines.
-In-house software, enables rapid calculation of module quantities and dimensions, based on overall wall heights and widths.
+Modules are manufactured to a standardised size (670 mm x 1200mm); formed, entirely, of parts dimensionally coordinated with universal sheet/slab sizes.
+As such, Akustak® lends itself perfectly to mass production; supported by two fully equipped, UK-based, production hubs.

 What encouraged you to become a member of ASBP?